 To make sure that pets don’t ruin your garden you should cover open areas with coarse mulch or stones.

-You can also plant some unpleasant smelly plant which not only repels cats but also other furry creatures like rabbits.
+You can also plant some unpleasant smelly plants that not only repels cats but also other furry creatures like rabbits.

-A cottage garden with border defines the layout of the garden and makes it look good.
-For edge, you can use either wood or iron fence, but to keep all thing natural you can use plants to define borders and dense plants for privacy.
+A cottage garden with a border defines the layout of the garden and makes it look good.
+For edge, you can use either wood or iron fence, but to keep all things natural you can use plants to define borders and dense plants for privacy.

 The basic shapes of square, rectangle, diamond, and circle have endless variations.
 You can make any combinations to get modern cottage garden design looks.

-The current trend in contemporary cottage design use the clean lines in design heavily with minimal but dynamic plants and open outdoor space.
+The current trend in contemporary cottage design uses the clean lines in design heavily with minimal but dynamic plants and open outdoor space.

-For Vintage cottage garden look, you can use English perennial borders, blowsy plantings, and rustic looking vintage decorations.
+For a Vintage cottage garden look, you can use English perennial borders, blowsy plantings, and rustic-looking vintage decorations.

 You can use succulents anywhere in your cottage garden.
 These robust and very diverse plant comes in a wide array of colors, textures, and shapes.